varnishcache/varnish-cache/doc/sphinx/users-guide/vary.rst

 Varnish that its needs to cache a separate version for every different Accept-Language that is coming from the clients.

+If two clients say they accept the languages "en-us, en-uk" and "da, de" respectively, Varnish will cache and serve two different versions of the page.

-So, if a client says it accepts the languages "en-us, en-uk" Varnish will serve a different version to a client that says it accepts the languages "da, de".
+So, if a client says it accepts the languages "en-us, en-uk", Varnish will serve a different version to another client that says it accepts the languages "da, de".

-Please note that the headers that Vary refer to need to match _exactly_ for there to be a match.
+Please note that the headers that Vary refer to need to match *exactly* for there to be a match.
 So Varnish will keep two copies of a page if one of them was created for "en-us, en-uk" and the other for "en-us,en-uk".

 To achieve a high hitrate whilst using Vary is there therefor crucial to normalize the headers the backends varies on.
-Remember, just a differce in case can force different cache entries.
+Remember, just a difference in case can force different cache entries.

 The following VCL code will normalize the Accept-Language headers, to one of either "en","de" or "fr"::